raiyan24r/messenger-chatbot-tutorial/README.md

 5. Now it’s time to Complete App verification by clicking on the options.
 6. Move on  to the Platform Settings section, check the information and in the space provided, write how can the facebook community access your app in order to test it and save
-7. Next, click on Requested Permissions and Feature and fill “Tell us how you're using this permission or feature” by giving how you will be using the  Pages_messaging feature.
+7. Next, click on Requested Permissions and Feature and fill *“Tell us how you're using this permission or feature”* by giving how you will be using the  *pages_messaging* feature.
 8. Select your page
 9. Give details about step by step function about your app.